 This sort of intelligence on employee performance can help you focus management resources on training employees to improve, changing employee roles to better fit their skills, or rewarding your top employees for a job well done.
 Many businesses will even share the performance of employees with their peers, which can promote competition between sales staff which pushes the entire team to perform at a higher level.

 5. Collaboration & Data Sharing

-Last, but not least, is the ability to share information between your staff.
-There are many scenarios where your sales process would improve if the sales agent had a better understanding of who they are contacting, or the past interactions your company has had with this customer.
-A sales force automation system provides two major solutions which help in this area.
+Last, but not least, is the ability to share information with your staff.
+There are many scenarios where your sales process would improve if the sales agent had a better understanding of who they are contacting or the past interactions your company has had with this customer.
+A salesforce automation system provides two major solutions that help in this area.
 The first is the ability to manage details on all business contacts, in a central area accessible by all employees.
-For example, one employee might meet a prospect at an event, and add their contact into the cloud based CRM system.
-This employee could write down some details they learned, such as if the prospect is a soccer fan, or a coffee aficionado.
-Later on, when your sales agent calls this prospect to follow up, they already have information needed to instantly forge a tighter relationship with this contact, and improve the probability of closing a deal.
+For example, one employee might meet a prospect at an event, and add their contact into the cloud-based CRM system.
+This employee could write down some details they learned, such as if the prospect is a soccer fan or a coffee aficionado.
+Later on, when your sales agent calls this prospect to follow up, they already have the information needed to instantly forge a tighter relationship with this contact, and improve the probability of closing a deal.

-Beyond managing specific details about a contact or a customer, a sales force management system also managed your interactions & history with every contact.
-This allows every sales agent in your business to be able to view a single customer record, and instantly get a complete history of all past & current deals.
+Beyond managing specific details about contact or a customer, a sales force management system also managed your interactions & history with every contact.
+This allows every sales agent in your business to be able to view a single customer record and instantly get a complete history of all past & current deals.
 This type of collaboration is paramount when dealing with resources who leave the company, or even an employee who is just out sick for the day.

 What are the first steps to implementing sales force automation?